-Not sure exactly what you’re supposed to do after a burn?
-Turns out you don’t need ice or butter, but you might want to start growing an aloe plant.
+Not sure exactly what you’re supposed to do after a typical mild burn?
+Turns out, you don’t need ice or butter, but you might want to start growing an aloe plant.
 (Note: if you’re not sure if your burn is serious, definitely get medical help to check it out.)
-If you’re burn is minor, put down the curling iron and pick up one of these 6 simple remedies to put the fire out.

 1. Cool water

-First, stop the burn by running the injured area under cool water.
+First, stop the burn by gently running cool water over the injured area.
 It doesn’t have to be ice cold (that can even make a burn worse).
-The cool water stops the burn from spreading in the skin and can temporarily numb the pain.
+The cool water stops the burn from spreading in the skin and can temporarily help to numb the pain.

-Break off a piece of fresh aloe and apply the natural healing ointment.
-It will cool the burn and provide moisture.
+Break off a piece of fresh aloe and apply it as a natural healing ointment.
+It will cool the burn and provide moisture and protection for the skin.
 You can amplify aloe’s effects internally by drinking aloe water or adding it to a smoothie.

 If you burn yourself while cooking, reach for the healing power of honey (raw honey is best).
-This powerful kitchen cure can provide instant cooling relief and also help skin heal faster, so keep applying it.
-Add a couple of drops of peppermint essential oil for more burn relief.
-Other kitchen remedies to try: the inside of a banana peel, a piece of raw potato or baking soda in a bowl of warm water.
+Applying a dressing of pure, undiluted honey has been shown to enhance healing and kill bacteria in burn wounds [source].
+This powerful kitchen cure can provide instant cooling relief and also help the skin heal faster, so keep applying it.
+Add a couple of drops of peppermint essential oil to help with some of the itching as the burn begins to heal [source].

-Grab your lavender essential oil for one of the simplest burn remedies.
-Apply 1-2 drops of oil directly to the burn to ease pain and prevent scarring.
+Grab your lavender ointment for one of the simplest burn remedies.
+Lavender has been studied extensively and found to have excellent wound healing activity, especially when used with skin injuries [source].
+Apply the ointment directly to a mild burn to ease pain and help to prevent scarring.